 It can affect the muscle mass in any spinal muscle groups, including those in the lumbar spine, thoracic spine, cervical spine, as well as the erector spinae, psoas muscles and paravertebral muscles.

-There may be many symptoms of back spasm some of which are described as following:
+There may be many symptoms of back spasms, including:

-- You feel difficulty in moving especially it is very uncomfortable to bend or pick something up.
+- It may feel uncomfortable to bend or pick something up

-- Sometimes sudden severe pain is felt in the lower back.
+- Sudden severe pain is felt in the lower back

-- Weakness is felt in the muscles of the back and hips.
+- Weakness in the muscles of the back and hips

 Classification of Lumbar Muscle Spasm